fregante/GhostText/README.md

 It's suggested to install a GitHub-Flavored Markdown syntax like the one included in [MarkdownEditing](https://sublime.wbond.net/packages/MarkdownEditing).

+If you are using Linux installing [wmctrl](http://tomas.styblo.name/wmctrl/) lets GhostText focus your Sublime Text window on a new connection.

 ## Learn more

 * [Video of how it works](http://www.youtube.com/watch?v=e0aLFPtYPZI&feature=share)